fionss/marketing_analytics/README.md

 <h3>Background and Overview</h3>
 <p>Between May 2008 and November 2010, a Portuguese banking institution conducted a series of direct marketing campaigns(phone calls) to exisiting customers.
 The goal of the campaign was to sell term deposit subscriptions - basically a fixed-term savings product where customers can lock in an amount of money for a period of time and receive interest rates in return.</p>
 <p>The campaign was running at an economically challenging time, the 2008 financial global crisis.
-This caused a huge drop in consumer confidence across the European continent and financial institutions were under a lot of pressure to increase and retain deposits. </p>
+This caused a huge drop in consumer confidence across the European continent and financial institutions were under a lot of pressure to increase and retain deposits.
+The goal is to increase the </p>
 <p>This project uses the UCI Bank Marketing dataset, it is one of the well studied real world marketing dataset in data analytics and it contains 41,188 client contact records.</p>

 <h3>Executive Summary</h3>